 Management Plan 2019 – 2024

-The South Devon AONB Management Plan covering the period April 2019 to March 2024 has been formally adopted by South Hams District Council, Devon County Council, Torbay Council and Plymouth City Council.
+The South Devon National Landscape Management Plan covering the period April 2019 to March 2024 has been formally adopted by South Hams District Council, Devon County Council, Torbay Council and Plymouth City Council.

-This is the fourth statutory AONB Management Plan for the South Devon AONB; the Plan can be downloaded below.
+This is the fourth statutory National Landscape Management Plan for the South Devon National Landscape; the Plan can be downloaded below.
 A minor update is required to reference the adopted Joint Local Plan and the annexes are to be finalised.